grandady/salesdata_Exploration/README.md

 Your insights will be instrumental in driving the success of this campaign.

 ## Data Source
-Sales data :The primary data used for this analysis"salesdata.csv" file, containg detailed information about each sale made by the company
+Sales data: The primary data used for this analysis is the "salesdata.csv" file, containing detailed information about each sale made by the company

 ## Methodology